BasileBron/Linear-Algebra/README.md

 1) Basically a matrix is in echelon form if it has the shape resulting from a Gaussian elimination.
 Row echelon form means that Gaussian elimination has operated on the rows

 2) column echelon form means that Gaussian elimination has operated on the columns.
 In other words, a matrix is in column echelon form if its transpose is in row echelon form.

 #### development of Laplace

+1- select a line or column that has the most zero because it reduce the length of the calculus

 #### method Cramer
+#### Null space

 ## Acknowledgement